 Is CBD a drug?

 According to the U.S. Federal Government, no. The 2018 Farm Bill removed CBD from the DEA’s definition of marijuana, and the FDA has yet to rule on the status of CBD.
-However, it’s likely that the FDA will rule that CBD is a supplement, not a drug.
+However, the FDA has not finished studying CBD to pass down a ruling that regulates how the compound will be handled moving forward.

 Does CBD oil really work?